GeoffWilliams/windowsnow/README.md

 * Always launch powershell via Windows Terminal on start menu - if you lauch the old powershell icon you will get powershell 5 no matter what you do
 * `/bin/bash^M: bad interpreter` means something has randomly converted your files from git to windows line endings.
 Probably VS code
 * The command 'docker' could not be found in this WSL 2 distro. [purge docker data:](https://stackoverflow.com/a/77106268/3441106)
-* Share maven/gradle cache with Windows: `ln -s /mnt/c/Users/GeoffWilliams/.m2 ~/.m2`
+* Share maven/gradle cache with Windows: `ln -s /mnt/c/Users/GeoffWilliams/.m2 ~/.m2` - this must be done after running maven on windows or the symlink will be nuked by maven (non existing target)
+* WSL filesystem mount is so slow! https://github.com/microsoft/WSL/issues/9430